The New Adventures of Black Beauty: Video releases

 Questar, Gaiam Inc., Morningstar Entertainment, and perhaps others have released a number of one-episode and two-episode VHS volumes and sets, all of which appear to be limited to the New Zealand production.

-Questar Entertainment released 24 of 26 episodes from the 1990–1991 production in a Region 1 six-DVD set, and billed as Seasons One and Two of the Treasured Series.
-The season split and episode order for these DVDs is as for the "US airing"(shown above), minus the two "Specials", which were omitted from this DVD release.
-Despite being split into two seasons, only the entire set was available for purchase.
+Questar Entertainment released 24 of 26 episodes from the 1990–1991 production in a Region 1 six-DVD set, and billed as Series One and Two of the Treasured Series.
+The series split and episode order for these DVDs is as for the "US airing"(shown above), minus the two "Specials", which were omitted from this DVD release.
+Despite being split into two series, only the entire set was available for purchase.

 Umbrella Entertainment released the 1990–1991 production on DVD for Australia in Region 4 and Region 0, billed as "The New Adventures of Black Beauty – 4-Disk Set".
 As with the previous release, this set seems to present the New Zealand production as the entire series.
-However, in this case, there is no attempt to split the set into two "seasons", and no episodes were omitted.
+However, in this case, there is no attempt to split the set into two "series", and no episodes were omitted.

-Image Entertainment released both productions on DVD in Region 1 as two seasons of the same show.
-The Season 1 DVD set contains all 26 episodes of the 1990–1991 production, including the two omitted by Questar.
-The Season 2 DVD set contains all 26 episodes of the 1992 production.
+Image Entertainment released both productions on DVD in Region 1 as two series of the same programme.
+The Series 1 DVD set contains all 26 episodes of the 1990–1991 production, including the two omitted by Questar.
+The Series 2 DVD set contains all 26 episodes of the 1992 production.

 In 2012 Madacy Entertainment and Image Entertainment released The Best of Black Beauty, a 10 disk Region 1 box set containing 42 episodes of The Adventures of Black Beauty and 44 episodes of The New Adventures of Black Beauty, with episodes from both the New Zealand and Australian productions.

 The New Adventures of Black Beauty episodes included in The Best of Black Beauty are: